Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 <break>

-- Fun fact: As of 02/2024, NOAA 2 (ITOS-D) - A 50 year old satellite! - has recently gone back to life broadcasting a legacy [ITOS HRPT](https://www.sigidwiki.com/wiki/NOAA_ITOS_High_Resolution_Picture_Transmission_(HRPT)) signal.
-- **It includes no actual data** since the VHRR sensor has died ages ago, however it still matches the modulation and spec - if decoded properly you can still see the familliar sync lines from APT broadcasts.
+> Fun fact: As of 02/2024, NOAA 2 (ITOS-D) - A 50 year old satellite! - has recently gone back to life broadcasting a legacy [ITOS HRPT](https://www.sigidwiki.com/wiki/NOAA_ITOS_High_Resolution_Picture_Transmission_(HRPT)) signal. **It includes no actual data** since the VHRR sensor has died ages ago, however it still matches the modulation and spec - if decoded properly you can still see the familliar sync lines from APT broadcasts.

 ---
 **METEOR-M**

-- Two Meteor-M satellites broadcast: Meteor M2-2 and Meteor M2-3
+- Two Meteor-M satellites broadcast in L-band: Meteor M2-2 and Meteor M2-3
 - Both of these have a [**Meteor HRPT**](https://www.sigidwiki.com/wiki/METEOR-M_High_Resolution_Picture_Transmission_(HRPT)) broadcast containing 6 MSU-MR channels in addition to 30 MTVZA channels.
 - The broadcast, much like POES HRPT, has a very strong carrier wave making it very easy to track.

 <break>

 > You might notice that Meteor M2-2 is here even though it doesn't broadcast LRPT in the VHF band.
-This is because of a micrometeor strike causing a leak of thermal transfer gas, leavining LRPT unpoperable due to inadequate cooling ([Source](https://www.rtl-sdr.com/meteor-m-n2-2-has-failed-but-recovery-may-be-possible/)).
+This is because of a micrometeor strike causing a leak of thermal transfer gas, leaviing LRPT unpoperable due to inadequate cooling ([Source](https://www.rtl-sdr.com/meteor-m-n2-2-has-failed-but-recovery-may-be-possible/)).
 HRPT has recovered, and has been working without any issues since.
-The satellite orbits a bit later than the rest, making you able to receive some HRPT on noon, unlike APT & LRPT which only have early morning and late evening passes.
+The satellite orbits a bit later than the rest, making you able to receive some HRPT at noon, unlike APT & LRPT which only have early morning and late evening passes.

 ---
 **MetOp**
 - There are two functional satellites: MetOp-B and MetOp-C operated by EumetSat, launched in 2013 and 2019 respectively.
 - They have a [MetOp AHRPT](https://www.sigidwiki.com/wiki/METOP_Advanced_High_Resolution_Picture_Transmission_(AHRPT)) (Advanced High Rate Picture Transmission) broadcast which - unlike NOAA POES and METEOR-M HRPT - includes Reed-Solomon ECC to make sure your picture doesn't come out with grain.
 The broadcast also contains much more information and instrument data, including 5 AVHRR channels.
-- The signal does not have a carrier wave or easily decernable bumps making it bit harder to track, you will have to go by the SNR meter.
+- The signal does not have a carrier wave or easily decernible bumps making it a bit harder to track, you will have to go by the SNR meter.

 ---
 **FengYun**

 - The only satellite broadcasting HRPT is **Fengyun 3C**, it is a fairly special case.
-It is the last surviving member of the FengYun 3 constellation.
-Due to a severe power supply failure, **It only broadcasts when it sees China**.
+It is the last surviving member of the FengYun 3 constellation still broadcasting in the L-band, due to a severe power supply failure **it only broadcasts when it sees China**.
-- It broadcasts a FengYun AHRPT signal, which much like MetOp AHRPT has Reed-Solomon ECC, but unlike any other satellite in L-band **it broadcasts a true color channel** (The rest can only do RGB composites) - exactly what you would see with your eyes if you stoof right next to the satellite.
+- It broadcasts a FengYun AHRPT signal, which - much like MetOp AHRPT - has Reed-Solomon ECC, but unlike any other satellite in L-band **it broadcasts a true color channel** (The rest can only do RGB composites) - exactly what you would see with your eyes if you stood right next to the satellite.
-- Another simmilarity with MetOp is its lacking carrier wave, the signal is also quite wide with a higher symbol rate, we will unpack that in a bit though.
+- Another simmilarity with MetOp is its lacking carrier wave, meaningyou have to go solely by the SNR as well.
+- The signal is quite wide and has a much higher symbol rate in comparison to the rest of the satellites mentioned here, meaning you can not use a standard RTL-SDR dongle to receive it.

 ---